Minimum Technical Standards for Enrollment and Progression

 Students must be able to participate in all learning activities and assessments (classroom, laboratory, and clinical settings).
 These learning activities and assessments may require more than eight hours of active participation (sitting, standing, performing procedures, etc.) and exposure to various body fluids, communicable diseases, radiation, and toxic substances.
 Students must maintain a general state of physical and mental health necessary to operate under the typical demands and performance requirements of the Program and the OT profession.
 This includes standard preventive health measures such as annual immunizations.
-Students must be medically cleared (absence of any medical and behavioral/mental condition and communicable disease that would present harm to clients and/or prevent full participation in the Program’s curriculum) prior to matriculation and prior to beginning fieldwork.
+Students must be medically cleared (absence of any medical and behavioral/mental condition and communicable disease that would present harm to clients and/or prevent full participation in the Program’s curriculum) prior to matriculation and prior to beginning the Clinical Phase of the OTD Program.
 All students enrolled in the Program must maintain health insurance coverage from matriculation through graduation.

 Critical Thinking and Cognitive Abilities

 Students must possess the intellectual capabilities required to complete the full curriculum and achieve the competencies delineated by the Program and the OT profession.
 Critical thinking requires the intellectual ability to measure, calculate, synthesize, and analyze a large and complex volume of information.
-The ability to comprehend three dimensional and spatial relationships of structures is also required.
+The ability to comprehend three-dimensional and spatial relationships of structures is also required.

 Computer Technology Skills